Killing of Irvo Otieno: Investigation and criminal charges

 On March 14, seven Henrico County deputies were charged with second-degree murder.
 Two days later, three hospital employees were also charged with murder.
 A preliminary autopsy found Otieno's cause of death to be asphyxiation by smothering.
+On April 3, the Office of the Chief Medical Examiner of Virginia confirmed the death as a homicide and induced by positional and mechanical asphyxia with restraints.